How? Through a collaborative process of

 using creative ideas developed by them and by

-me – Craig Rusbult, an enthusiastic educator
+me, Craig Rusbult, an enthusiastic educator who

-during life on a road less traveled.
+(during life on a road less traveled) earned a PhD in

-excited about two kinds of improvising, to solve problems
+to teach two kinds of improvising, to solve problems

-older people (in social centers & living facilities) and
+teach older people (in social centers & living facilities) and

 ways when they improve their musical improvising.

-{ and their conversational improvising }
+{ and also their conversational improvising }

 And I'm always excited about problem solving, as